department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/launch-materials/payment-info-v2-release-plan.md

 # Oustanding Debts & Benefit Payments Release Plan
-This initiative is commonly referred to as "payment info v2"
+This initiative is also commonly referred to as "payment info v2" or "payment history v2"

 ## Phase I: UAT